makedonkatochevska/challenges/README.md

 - Active filters are styled with a **bold font** and **orange color**.
 - Clicking a selected filter again will deactivate it and remove the styling.

-> ⚠️ Note: All UI behavior and design effects (including hover states) are implemented exactly as shown in the provided video.
+> ⚠️ Note: All UI behavior and design effects (including hover states) are implemented exactly as shown in the provided screenshot.
 This site is intended for desktop use only and is not responsive.

 ---